Bypass closet doors upgraded to faux barn doors

 Master Bedroom Part II: bypass closet doors makeover

 Now that the dressers are done (Part I) it was time to tackle the boring bypass closet doors.
 If you haven't read Part I then you missed the part where I describe what my bedroom looked like before I began this project.
+Here's a teaser of what it used to look like.

 I don't know about you, but my bedroom is typically the last room to get any TLC.
 For the last year I have been playing around with some ideas and even created an inspiration board.
-If you have never done this before I highly recommend it.
+If you have never done this before, I highly recommend it.
 The board helped me visualize the space with color and texture.

 The standard bypass doors were pretty dull.
 If you have read any of my other posts, you know I tend to go with ideas that are simple.
 I may be handy but I am definitely not a construction guru.

 When I first created my Inspiration board I planned on some sort of barn door look.
-But as time went by I began to think I wanted to do something different.
+But as time went by, I began to think I wanted to do something different.
 Something like what Jenna at Rain on a Tin Roof did with hers.

 Here's how I did it.